rddspatial/text-summarization/README.md

 Note:

 ** Files start with def_def_* are the lexicons of different themes.
+To develop the lexicons we used WordNet.
+First we defined a number of seed words for each theme.
+Then we expanded our list by adding terms from the related synsets from the WordNet in recursive mnanner.
+For every word in a given synset we looked for the same word or its nearby word (in terms of its semantics) to other synsets.

 ** There are 4 summary samples added in the repository.